ANASS19/DSA/README.md

 # DSA
-Algorithms and Data Structures in Pytoh
+Algorithms and Data Structures in Python